afortuny/SustainableFashionAI/Intro.md

 2) AI can be used to create truly [unique articles](https://medium.com/towards-data-science/learning-product-similarity-in-e-commerce-using-a-supervised-approach-525d734afd99): leveraging computer vision, material and fit data we can identify unique products and make a leaner offering that is easy to operate.
 3) Instead of taking a profit based approach to design and pricing, we can use perceived value.
 This can support the creation of valuable and profitable products (https://www.sciencedirect.com/science/article/pii/S0148296322006531) (https://www.sciencedirect.com/science/article/pii/S0040162522003316)
 (https://www.sciencedirect.com/science/article/abs/pii/S0959652620357000)
-6) Leverage Reinforcement Learning and other methods to create designs that are easy to recycle or [decompose naturally](https://www.nature.com/articles/s41570-019-0124-0).
+6) Leverage Reinforcement Learning and other methods to create designs that are easy to repair, recycle or [decompose naturally](https://www.nature.com/articles/s41570-019-0124-0).

 *Eliminating excess stock and waste*

 1) AI can be used to reduce excess stocks via better [demand forecasting](https://www.mdpi.com/2571-9394/4/2/31/htm) and [stock optimization](https://www.sciencedirect.com/science/article/pii/S0377221721006111)
 2) Leveraging [pre-order models](https://www.thezoereport.com/fashion/made-to-order-clothing)
 3) Leveraging renting and [second life channels](https://electricrunway.com/how-thredup-is-using-ai-to-create-a-more-circular-fashion-future/)
+4) Computer vision can be used to[ detect the status of garments](https://www.sciencedirect.com/science/article/pii/B9780081012178000038) for resell and second hand channels.

 *At the delivery stage*